rueedlinger/kafka-connect-quickstart/README.md

 - **Rest Extensions** - with the Connect Rest Extension Plugin ([KIP-285](https://cwiki.apache.org/confluence/display/KAFKA/KIP-285%3A+Connect+Rest+Extension+Plugin)) you can extend the existing Rest API.
 - **Converters** - provide support for translating between Kafka Connect's runtime data format and the raw payload of the Kafka messages.

-### Kafka Plugins
-Here are some examples of general Kafka Plugins which can be used with Kafka Connect:
+Here are some examples of general **Kafka Plugins** which can be used with Kafka Connect:
 - **Kafka Consumer / Producer Interceptors** - the Producer / Consumer Interceptors ([KIP-42](https://cwiki.apache.org/confluence/display/KAFKA/KIP-42%3A+Add+Producer+and+Consumer+Interceptors))
 can be used to intercept Kafka messages.
 These are part of the Kafka Client API and not Connect Plugins, but can be used to extend Kafka Connect.
 - **Metrics Reporter** can be configured to report metrics from Kafka Connect.